Skip to main content

 4. How does another state initiate and intercept collections from your state’s workers’ compensation agency?

-By either sending an IWO & Notice of Child Support Lien directly to the Insurance/Workers Compensation company or sending a Limited Service Intergovernmental referral to Oklahoma Interstate Central Registry for processing.
-For Limited Service Intergovernmental Referrals include: Transmittal #1, applicable court order and current record of payments.
+By either sending an IWO & Notice of Child Support Lien directly to the Insurance/Workers Compensation company or sending a Limited Service Intergovernmental referral to Oklahoma Intergovernmental Central Registry for processing.
+For Limited Service Intergovernmental Referrals include: Transmittal #3, a detailed description of the claim and the insurance company, applicable court order and current record of payments and arrears computation.

 For Additional Information - No Link Provided